 Roggenburg Hall has six single and two double bedrooms available for a total of 10 male residents.
 All single rooms have built-in shelving and cupboards along with internet and digital/HD cable TV service.

-Hugh Hall is the newest hall option for upperclass residents.
+Hugh Hall is an option for upperclass residents.
 Residents will be able to choose between three different types of rooms: single rooms with individual bathrooms, suites with two single rooms and a shared bathroom, or double rooms with a single bathroom – all located on the second floor.
 This hall also offers a common lounge, a common kitchen area with two cooking/refrigerator stations, central air conditioning, internet access and cable television.